Hospitality is presence.

 Speak

 “Room 812, early car at five, coffee by four-thirty.”
-No phrasing rules.
-No commands.
+The language of the floor, spoken once.
+No script, no syntax to learn.

 Send